-New regulations have been promulgated, which regulations provide for the Minister of Cooperative Governance to determine the total remuneration packages payable to any new employees to the posts of Municipal Manager and Section 57 Employees (Directors), with effect from 1 July 2014.
-Increase allocation for remuneration of section 57 managers has been budgeted as per the gazette released.
+Minister of Co-operative Governance has not promulgated any changes to the determine of total remuneration packages payable to any new employees to the posts of Municipal Manager and Section 57 Employees (Directors).
+No increase allocation for remuneration of section 57 managers has been budgeted as per the gazette released.
 The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).